 The absurdity is trying to find any rationality in an indifferent world – there is none.

 Religion and Existentialism

-Other forms of control in addition to religion are secular substitutes including nationalism or belonging to fraternal societies which do good (or harm) to society.
-This is proposed as the reason why the increasingly secular society in Germany after World War 1 readily accepted themselves as a “master race” that should control the world.
+Other forms of control in addition to religion are secular substitutes, including nationalism or belonging to fraternal societies which do good (or harm) to society.
+This is proposed as the reason why the increasingly secular society in Germany after World War 1 readily accepted itself as a “master race” that should control the world.

 Camus believed the problem with these “solutions” is that they require us to put aside our rational minds and choose to believe in things without any proof.
-This belief might include concepts that are counter to our common experiences such as belief in miracles or an afterlife.
+This belief might include concepts counter to our common experiences, such as belief in miracles or an afterlife.

 A more direct approach to escape the absurd – the attribution of purpose where there is none – is suicide.
 The problem with this “solution” is that it is a form of surrender to the problem.
 It admits that the hopelessness and despair from an ultimately meaningless solution are unbearable.

 The philosophically sound solution to this problem of living a meaningless life is to question whether living such a life is necessarily wrong.
 According to Albert Camus, it is not.

 Camus argues that it is possible to achieve pleasure and satisfaction even when living an ultimately meaningless life.
 Camus argues that accepting life in a world without meaning is to forego any illusions of meaning.
 It is more intellectually honest to base life’s choices on what makes us happy than what might provide meaning as, ultimately, life has more meaning.

 Since there is no afterlife or judgment, we can completely focus on this life to extract from it every sliver of happiness that might be available.